difcul/aw/1_server_web_programming/README.md

 ## Testing PHP

+PHP is a programming language that is specially targeted at web application development.
+PHP code can be directly integrated with HTML code.
+As one can create an HTML file and make it available online, by using a web server, one can also do that with a PHP file.
+The main difference is that the information available in the HTML is static while the PHP file will provide dynamic information.
+That is, the resulting content of accessing an HTML page is always the same, unless the HTML file is edited.
+Conversely, the resulting content of accessing a PHP file through the Web is the HTML **produced** by executing the PHP commands in that file.
+This result can vary depending on the input data, data available in the database, time of access, ...As a simple example, the file can include a command that changes the background color of the webpage depending on the time of the day that the file is accessed.

+To make PHP files available you will have to resort to a Web server that supports PHP, meaning that all files with extension _.php_ will be executed by the PHP interpreter.
+A Web server is an application that is able to accept HTTP requests and return a response, normally an HTML file or other objects like images, PDFs, etc. One of the most popular Web servers that support PHP is Apache, that can be installed on several operating systems.

 The first step to write and deploy a web application is to identify where these files need to be stored so they can be executed by the Web server every time an HTTP request is received.
 In the case of _appserver_, and most Apache Web servers, the web root for each user is the **public_html** folder (or /var/www/html/ in local machines).

 To access _appserver_, on Linux or Mac, open a Terminal and input: